-Current EnvironmentThe department typically starts its budgeting process in January.
+DPW Operating Budget Current Environment The department typically starts its budgeting process in January.
 The department receives instruction from the Town Manager and Finance Director to begin preparing their projections for the current fiscal year and budgets for the new fiscal year.
 The department uses prior fiscal year data and knowledge as a starting point to prepare projections and to develop new budget requests.
 The department does not employ a zero-based budget approach to budget development.
 The information compiled then provides the foundation for the department to begin initial budget discussions with the Town Manager, Finance Director, and Budget and Financial Review Board.
 Capital budget development follows a similar process.
-Department staff reported this process generally works well; however, a more intuitive process and system with clearer workflows would be beneficial.The Town Council approved a department operating budget (exclusive of highway funding and solid waste and recycling expenses) of \$2,783,158 for fiscal year 2020; a \$310,717 (12.6%) increase from fiscal year 2021; and a \$149,250 (5.7%) increase over fiscal year 2022 projected expenditures.
-Main drivers related to the expenditure increases are related to increased personnel costs and operating and maintenance supplies.
-(Greater detail related to the department capital program can be found in Section 2.1.5).The department's annual budget for highway maintenance and associated infrastructure is \$1.7 million for fiscal year 2023.
-This includes a significant amount of one-time funding associated with federal American Rescue Plan Act (ARPA) funds.
-Generally. the department's highway maintenance and DPW Operating Budget associated infrastructure budget has averaged \$544,044 over the past three fiscal years.
-Current Environment department receives instruction from the Town Manager and Finance Director to begin preparing their projections for the current fiscal year and budgets for the new fiscal year.
-The department uses prior fiscal year data and knowledge as a starting point to prepare projections and to develop new budget requests.
-The department does not employ a zero-based budget approach to budget development.
-The information compiled then provides the foundation for the department to begin initial budget discussions with the Town Manager, Finance Director, and Budget and Financial Review Board.
-Capital budget development follows a similar process.
-Department staff reported this process generally works well; however, a more intuitive process and system with clearer workflows would be beneficial.
-The Town Council approved a department operating budget (exclusive of highway funding and solid waste and recycling expenses) of \$2,783,158 for fiscal year 2023.
+Department staff reported this process generally works well; however, a more intuitive process and system with clearer workflows would be beneficial. highway funding and solid waste and recycling expenses) of \$2,783,158 for fiscal year 2023.
 This represents a \$326,038 (13.3%) increase from fiscal year 2020; a \$310,717 (12.6%) increase from fiscal year 2021; and a \$149,250 (5.7%) increase over fiscal year 2022 projected expenditures.
 Main drivers related to the expenditure increases are related to increased personnel costs and operating and maintenance supplies.
 (Greater detail related to the department capital program can be found in Section 2.1.5).
 The department's annual budget for highway maintenance and associated infrastructure is \$1.7 million for fiscal year 2023.
 This includes a significant amount of one-time funding associated with federal American Rescue Plan Act (ARPA) funds.
-Generally, the department's highway maintenance and associated infrastructure budget has averaged \$544,044 over the past three
+Generally, the department's highway maintenance and associated infrastructure budget has averaged \$544,044 over the past three fiscal years.